Monorepo Management

 The packages Array

 The packages array tells pnpm which directories contain workspace packages.
-The glob presentations/* includes every folder under presentations/ as a separate package.
+The glob packages/* includes shared packages like @supaslidev/shared, while presentations/* includes every presentation folder as a separate package.

-When you create a new presentation with pnpm new my-talk, it becomes part of the workspace automatically.
+When you create a new presentation with pnpm new my-talk, it becomes part of the workspace automatically and is pre-configured to use the shared package as a Slidev addon.

 Understanding Catalog Dependencies